Alfred Clifton Hughes: Coadjutor Archbishop and Archbishop of New Orleans

 On February 16, 2001, Hughes was appointed by Pope John Paul II as coadjutor archbishop of New Orleans, serving under Archbishop Francis Schulte.
 He visited 90 of the archdiocese’s 142 parishes when he arrived there to become more familiar with the people.

 Hughes automatically succeeded Schulte as archbishop of New Orleans upon the latter’s retirement on January 3, 2002.
 His tenure was marked by Hurricane Katrina in 2005.
-In response to people questioning God during the hurricane’s aftermath, Hughes also said, “People can either turn inward on themselves and lose hope, or they turn upward to God and outward to other people.
-Our faith teaches us to do the latter, to really believe that God is present and is asking us to be partners with him in the recovery and restoration”.Hughes implemented a controversial post-Katrina church consolidation program that reduced the number of parishes in the archdiocese from 142 to 108.
-The hurricane drove away nearly a quarter of its former membership and left it with nearly $300 million in physical damage.
+He implemented a controversial post-Katrina church consolidation program that reduced the number of parishes in the archdiocese from 142 to 108.
+The hurricane resulted in the departure of a quarter of church membership and left the archdiocese with nearly $300 million in physical damage.

-Questions were raised concerning Hughes's handling of sexual abuse cases by the clergy, in both Boston and New Orleans.
+Questions were raised concerning Hughes's handling of child sexual abuse cases by the clergy, in both Boston and New Orleans, and he was widely criticized for attempting to cover up such abuse, including trying to “perpetuate a practice of utmost secrecy and confidentiality with respect to the problem”.
 For this, he apologized and said, “Our action or inaction failed to protect the innocents among us, the children.
 I ask for forgiveness."

-Hughes placed an emphasis on evangelization as a major theme of his tenure.
-He also sat on several committees of the United States Conference of Catholic Bishops, including one overseeing the use of the Catechism.

 In April 2009, Hughes was among a group of American bishops who criticized the University of Notre Dame's decision to award US President Barack Obama an honorary doctorate at graduation exercises that Spring.
 The reasons Include Obama's support for abortion rights for women and other issues viewed as incompatible with Catholic teachings.

-That same month, Hughes refused to attend commencement exercises at Xavier University of Louisiana in New Orleans because Xavier was awarding an honorary degree to author Donna Brazile, a supporter of abortion rights.
+That same month, Hughes refused to attend commencement exercises at Xavier University of Louisiana in New Orleans because author Donna Brazile, a supporter of abortion rights, received an honorary degree during the ceremony.

 Resignation and Legacy

 On June 12, 2009, Pope Benedict XVI accepted Hughes' resignation as archbishop of New Orleans.
 He was succeeded by Gregory Aymond.
 Hughes continued to serve as apostolic administrator until August 20, 2009.

-In his retirement, Hughes has remained active as a professor and spiritual director at Notre Dame Seminary in New Orleans, and through ministry at Project Lazarus, a ministry to those with AIDS.
+In his retirement, Hughes remained active as a professor and spiritual director at Notre Dame Seminary in New Orleans, and through ministry at Project Lazarus, a ministry to those with AIDS.